-A major theme in my research is how we perceive things that happen quickly.
+One topic that I study in my research is how we perceive things that happen quickly, and integrate them into coherent events.
 For example, why is watching a movie generally a smooth, flicker-free experience?
 Why do we not notice the rapid slideshow of still images that the movie really consists of?
-Put differently: Why do we integrate these images over time, when we can principally resolve much faster events, such as the flickering of a fluorescent light?
+Put differently: Why do we integrate these images over time, when we can principally resolve much faster events, such as the flickering of a fluorescent light bulb?

-Attention plays an important role in the perception of rapid events.
-Anyone who has seen a magician performing tricks will realize that despite what we may think, we cannot easily attend to multiple things at once, even if they are in full view.
+It is clear that attention plays an important role in the perception of rapid events.
+Anyone who has seen a magician performing tricks will realize that despite what we may sometimes think, we cannot easily attend to multiple things at once, even if they are in full view.
 In the lab, I study how and when we select the right things to attend to, and when we do not, and end up distracted.

-Eventually, our perceptual experience becomes only what we remember of it, and unfortunately, our memory is not unlimited.
-I am interested in finding out how we can optimize our memory, and what might at times prevent us from doing so.
+Eventually, our perceptual experience becomes only what we remember of it, and unfortunately, our memory is not limitless.
+In fact, we can hold only a handful of items in working memory at any one time.
+I am interested in finding out how our brains actually support working memory, how we can optimize that rather limited memory store, and what might at times prevent us from doing so.